Second edition now reprinted as a softback.

 Additional subjects not covered in the first edition include an explanation of the classification of Diptera and a bibliography of key works for the identification of both adults and larvae.
 Some specific habitat associations are covered in greater detail to reflect increased ecological knowledge of flies and the greater significance now being placed on some habitats in the conservation of Diptera.
 The chapter on behavioural studies has been expanded to cover techniques in more detail.
 Forensic entomology is another increasingly important subject, for which an expanded account has been provided.
 The Handbook is concluded with an account of changes to the British Diptera fauna that have taken place in the period since the appearance of the first edition.

 The principal purpose of this Handbook is to encourage greater interest in this fascinating order of insects.
 As with the first edition, it is expected that further rapid increases in knowledge will follow.

-AES members are eligible for a significant discount on this publication reducing the price to just £38.66.
+AES members are for a discount on this publication reducing the price to £28.00.
 To obtain a discount coupon please see our Members' only area or contact us for details.